Martha Ama Akyaa Pobee

-Education
+Early life and education

 Pobee obtained her bachelor's degree in English and philosophy from the University of Ghana and her master's degree in development studies from the International Institute of Social Studies in The Hague.
 She also studied multilateral diplomacy at the Graduate Institute of International and Development Studies (IHEID) and Public Administration at the Ghana Institute of Management and Public Administration (GIMPA).

 Career

 Pobee was a career diplomat, serving in the Ministry for Foreign Affairs.
 She was posted in Tel Aviv from 2000 until 2004.
 She was Head of Chancery at the Ghanaian Embassy in Washington D.C. from 2006 until 2010.